Reasons For Hearing Loss: Some You Know, Some You Don't

 The obvious solution is just so…so…obvious!
 Wear ear protection – hear-through ear plugs, ear cups or noise cancellation devices will keep your hearing in tip-top shape longer.
 Hearing protection will also keep you on the job longer.
 Hey, that’s a good thing, right?

-Most manufacturers in the United States who product excessive levels of noise are monitored by the Occupational Safety and Health Administration (OSHA) and will require your employer to provide ear protection.
+Most manufacturers in the United States who produce excessive levels of noise are monitored by the Occupational Safety and Health Administration (OSHA) and will require your employer to provide ear protection.
 However, for smaller outfits, such as carpenters and construction workers – those employers are not always monitored.
 Advocate for yourself and ask your employer to provide you with hearing protection.
 It will save your hearing and save them from a lawsuit.

 Ear Buds and Hearing Loss